colbylwilliams/Azure.Mobile/README.md

-# How is this different than Azure Mobile Apps (formally Azure App Services)?
+# How is this different than Azure Mobile Apps?

-_coming soon..._
+Azure Mobile Apps _(formally Azure App Services)_ is...